3 Things I’d Tell Myself Before I Stopped Drinking

 For me, this is the deep work and biggest gift of sobriety: accepting and embracing our true selves, and building a new life that supports who we truly are.
 A life we don’t want to escape from.

-The past two years have been hard on all of us, for a ton of different reasons, so wherever you’re at in your journey (whether that’s seven months, or seven hours), I just wanted to let you know: I see you.
+The past two years have been hard on all of us, for a ton of different reasons, so wherever you’re at in your journey (whether that’s nine months, or nine hours), I just wanted to let you know: I see you.
 I believe in you.

 And that you are beautifully imperfect and amazing and flawed and unique and goofy and loved, just the way you are.